 Teachers are encouraged to monitor the forums and give feedback to students.
 Teachers are also offered resources to help their students reflect on their participation.
 There is no obligation to assign grades to students for their participation, but teachers are strongly encouraged to do so.
 All teachers are included in a separate teachers’ group where they can exchange ideas and information.

 Goals for students:

 To improve your intercultural competency.

-To experience authentic communication with students from other countries.
+To experience authentic communication with students from other cultures.

 To find out about your own and others' cultures and lifestyles.